Deformation of rational singularities and Hodge structure

 It turns out that we have the same for the nearby cycles, that is,

-calculating the nearby cycles $\psi_g\Q$ for $g$ (since $f$ is the base change of $g$).
-These are compatible with the vanishing of the vanishing cycles $\varphi_f{\rm IC}_X\Q$ in (1.3.3) via the long exact sequence associated with vanishing cycle triangle (see \cite{Del}):
+calculating the nearby cycles $\psi_g\Q$ for $g$, since $f$ is the base change of $g$.
+(Note that $g$ has an isolated singularity of type $A_1$, and has Milnor number 1, see \cite[(1.5.1)]{JKSY} for the spectrum.) \sk These are compatible with the vanishing of the vanishing cycles $\varphi_f{\rm IC}_X\Q$ in (1.3.3) via the long exact sequence associated with vanishing cycle triangle (see \cite{De2}):

+where $i:X_0\into X$ is the inclusion. \sk Note also that (1.3.4) is compatible with the short exact sequence of mixed Hodge modules